 ease of accessibility, especially via mobile phones and how there was still a long way to go with the technical options for protection.

-new leaflets available on request.
+have new leaflets available on request.
 We are committed to seeing media that encourages safe and healthy behaviour.
 Pornography is undermining this to such an extent that it requires urgent action by central Government.
-A sealed envelope was handed to
+A sealed envelope was

-all delegates, containing explicit descriptions of mainstream internet pornography (taken from Pornland by Gail Dines), which is easily available at a few clicks of the mouse, by adults or children.
-It is far more perverse and potentially
+handed to all delegates, containing explicit descriptions of mainstream internet pornography (taken from Pornland by Gail Dines), which is easily available at a few clicks of the mouse, by adults or children.
+It is far more perverse and

-harmful than typical pornography of previous decades, as it involves extreme degradation and physical discomfort, pain and violence against women.
-Arguments about freedom of speech and artistic expression are therefore very outdated
+potentially harmful than typical pornography of previous decades, as it involves extreme degradation and physical discomfort, pain and violence against women.
+Arguments about freedom of speech and artistic expression are therefore very

 The report also has a post conference note: